briosoemilio/bot-app-api/README.md

 3.)
 Run `npx prisma migrate dev`

 4.)
-Rename .env.sample file to `.env` then input the credentials of your local database and port to run.
+Rename `sample.env` file to `.env` then input the credentials of your local database and port to run.

 5.)
 Run `npm run start:dev`